Another Opportunity I Wasted

 The great American president Abraham Lincoln once said, "All that I am, or ever hope to be, I owe to my angel mother."
 As for me, if I ever become the gifted writer and best-selling musician I am aspiring to be, I will owe my success to my beloved father.

-Born in 1950, my father is a humble, polite and hard-working gentleman.
+Born in 1950, my father is a humble, polite, hard-working and worldly-wise gentleman.
 He has always been an early-riser, a trait of his that I have found difficult to emulate.
 And he has worn glasses for as long as I have known him.

 I recall vividly one Sunday morning in the early '90s of my brother Paddy spotting a man from a distance as we were walking to church.
 When Paddy informed me the man was the father of a schoolmate of ours called Gathogo, I asked him in Kikuyu, "Then why is the man not wearing glasses?"
 Apparently, I had been accustomed to seeing my Dad in spectacles that I had come to think that every father wears glasses.